princeton-nlp/SWE-agent/README.md

 > * See the [installation issues section](#-installation-issues) for more help if you run into
 >   trouble.

-### 🐍 Setup with conda (developer version)

-To install the development version:

-1. [Install Docker](https://docs.docker.com/engine/install/), then start Docker locally.
-2. Clone this repository
-3. [Install Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/), then create the `swe-agent` environment with `conda env create -f environment.yml`
-4. Activate using `conda activate swe-agent`.
-5. Run `./setup.sh` to create the `swe-agent` docker image.
-6. Create a `keys.cfg` file at the root of this repository ([see below](#-add-your-api-keystokens))

-> [!WARNING]
-> Expect some issues with Windows (we're working on them).
-> In the meantime, simply use Docker (see above).
-> If you want the latest version, you can also build your own `swe-agent-run`
-> container with the `Dockerfile` at the root of this repository by running
-> `docker build -t sweagent/swe-agent-run:latest .`

-> [!TIP]
-> If you run into docker issues, see the [installation issues section](#-installation-issues) for more help

 ### 🔑 Add your API keys/tokens